 ||Special Collections – Introduction to Primary Sources

 - The camp will take place from July 5th to July 10th.

 - How much does it cost to attend?

 - The camp fee is $1,350.
 This includes lodging, meals, and activities.
-The number of admitted campers is limited to facilitate close contact with camp director (professor) and additional faculty (four Civil War Era Studies professors), resident advisors (current and former Civil War Era studies minors), and guest speakers.
+The number of admitted campers is limited to facilitate close contact with camp director (professor) and additional faculty, resident advisors (current and former Gettysburg College students), and guest speakers.
 Campers are assigned to groups of 20 to 25 and attend classes in these groups.

 - When is the application deadline?

 - Applications will be accepted until the camp is full and will be considered on a rolling basis.
 We sometimes receive applications from more qualified applicants than we can admit especially as the camp fills.
 Once admitted, campers will receive instructions for completing online registration.
 When the camp is full, registration will close.

 - What is the refund and cancellation policy?